 GHB has a storied and infamous history as a depressing substance.
-It is extremely addictive, but can be overcome with the help of specialist, clinical treatments from The Hader Clinic.
+It is extremely addictive, but can be overcome with the help of specialist, clinical GHB addiction treatment at The Hader Clinic.

-The Hader Clinic addresses GHB addiction by following a holistic model of care that treats all facets of addiction.
 As a specialist private hospital, we are experts at helping patients through all stages of recovery, from detox and withdrawal, to inpatient rehabilitation, to outpatient services.
-Each program features specific therapies and costs, giving patients the greatest shot at long term recovery.
+Each GHB treatment program features specific therapies and costs, giving patients the greatest shot at long term recovery.

 In reality, withdrawal progresses over the next few days, leaving patients to experience a mix of symptoms, including:

 The Hader Clinic’s Melbourne rehab site has strong clinical experience administering GHB withdrawal treatment.
 Our multidisciplinary team can prescribe medication when necessary, and also offer psychological care during withdrawal.
 The addiction-breaking groundwork laid during our GHB withdrawal treatment is crucial for the next stages of recovery.